PATH (rail system): SmartLink

-SmartLink

-PATH's official method of fare payment is a smart card known as SmartLink.
+Prior to the implementation of TAPP in 2023, PATH's official method of fare payment was a smart card known as SmartLink.
 The SmartLink was developed at a cost of $73 million, and initially was intended as a regional smart card that could be deployed on transit systems throughout the New York metropolitan area.
 It was first made available in July 2007 at the World Trade Center.
 The SmartLink can be connected to an online web account system allowing a cardholder to register the card and monitor its usage; it allows for an automatic replenishment system linked to a credit card account, wherein the card balance is automatically refilled when five trips remain (for multiple-trip cards) or five days (for unlimited-ride cards).
+On May 4, 2026, sales of single-ride SmartLinks were discontinued and replaced with paper tickets, while multi-trip passes and unlimited passes were sold at TAPP vending machines instead.
+Acceptance of SmartLinks was discontinued entirely on September 1, 2026.